yousufjava/OneGlanceApp/README.md

 **First Glance** is a minimalist health-check app designed to simplify how users understand their well-being.
 Instead of overwhelming users with charts and data, it generates a single wellness score from basic inputs — giving an instant snapshot of health, with the option to explore areas for improvement.

 ---

-## 🧭 Why First Glance?

-> I started this idea with the purpose of simplifying where your health stands compared to the general population.
-Health apps today often overwhelm users with data, creating a high barrier to entry for everyday people.

-This app reduces that friction by offering one clear metric based on general wellness indicators.
-Users can choose to explore deeper insights if they want to — not because they're forced to.

-The structure of the codebase leaves room for integrating third-party APIs such as Apple Health or Google Fit.
-Future iterations will use an LLM to provide personalized recommendations, and make the experience more supportive, inviting, and intelligent.

-A lot of care went into building a minimalist landing page with calming transitions, smooth animations, and responsive interactivity — striking the balance between useful and peaceful.

-There’s still much to build, but this is the foundation I’m proud to share.

-— *Yousuf Saquib* | *April 30, 2025 — v0.1*

----

 ## 🛠 Technical Overview

 **First Glance** is a lightweight, modular React web app focused on intuitive UX and extensibility.